Cognitics/GeoCDB/README.md

 ##Warning:

-This code will modify an existing CDB repository by adding GeoPackage files and removing ShapeFiles. ##This will permanently alter the CDB database##.
+This code will modify an existing CDB repository by adding GeoPackage files and removing ShapeFiles. **This will permanently alter the CDB database**.

 This software code is expiremental and may not work as expected.
-Use at your own risk.
+Backup your CDB and _use at your own risk_.

 Please contact kbentley@cognitics.net with any questions, comments, pull requests, etc.